sakri/MarchingSquaresJS/README.md

 This is a Javascript implementation designed to be used with Html5 Canvas.

+Check out the code in marchingSquaresTest.html for usage example.

 Here's a few codepen demos using it:

 //A visualization of the algo as it executes http://codepen.io/sakri/full/aIirl